dkarunakaran/carnd-pid-control-term2-p3/README.md

 ```

 Then I decided to use Twiddle to optimise these coefficents further.
 I modified the main.cpp to implement Twiddle algorithm.
-When twiddle varible set to true, simulator runs the car with coeffients till the maximum steps set intially and go through the twiddle algorithm.
-After completetion of each iteration, simulator reset to intial stage and car runs starts from the beginning to maximum steps.
-This process continoues until tol value below the allowed value.
+When twiddle variable set to true, simulator runs the car with confidents till the maximum steps set initially and go through the twiddle algorithm.
+After competition of each iteration, simulator reset to initial stage and car runs starts from the beginning to maximum steps.
+This process continuous until tol value below the allowed value.

 Finally we got the optimised coeffients as below: